 While dedicated client apps are only available for Windows, Mac OS X, iOS, Android, detailed tutorials are available for all the supported platforms.
 The NordVPN’s website also contains a special tutorial for VPN access in China via Obfsproxy.

-NordVPN offers a free 3-day trial but for that you’ve have send an email to the company’s support department asking for the trial.
+NordVPN offers a free 3-day trial.
 The service also offers a 30-day money back guarantee policy, but only “for accounts in good standing.”
 What’s worth mentioning here is that those who pay using Bitcoin or who’ve purchased the service through the iTunes/App or Google Play stores are not eligible for refunds.